peser23/ClerkAPI/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
   The ClerkAPI helps you query member data of the One Hundred Seventeenth Congress.
 Data is accurate as of 09/16/2021.

+  Note: Data from the XML file - https://clerk.house.gov/xml/lists/MemberData.xml was loaded to SQL Server database for this exercise

 ![image](https://user-images.githubusercontent.com/16979841/133715060-91b8324c-68d7-4708-87af-163c86379238.png)

 ### Built With

-* []()ASP.NET Core Web API
+* []().NET Core 3.1 Web API
 * []()SQL Server 2019
 * []()Swagger
 * []()Entity Framework Core